 Crumbled tempeh gives sloppy joes a texture similar to ground beef and the sauce obscures any tempeh flavor that picky eaters might not like.
 I’ve added some fresh veggies to up the nutritional value of this dish.
-Prep and chop your veggies first so that this meal can be thrown together in a pinch.
+Really whatever veggies you have in the house will work (I’ll chop up greens, shiitake mushrooms and zucchini and throw in).
+Prep and chop your veggies first so that this meal can be thrown together when you’re ready.
 I love serving this with some roasted sweet potato wedges and a salad.
-As you can see, this gets a 2-thumbs up in my house.
-On a (fun) side note, the nights that I do make this my husband and I are both singing this song for the next day or two!
+On a (fun) side note, the nights that I do make this my family and I are all singing this song for the next day or two!

 TEMPEH SLOPPY JOES